 - YÖS targets non-Turkish citizens who finished or will finish high school.

 - Study goals matter.
 If Turkey is your target, YÖS fits.
-If you want the U.S. or a broader list, SAT fits.

 What is YÖS/TR-YÖS and where is it accepted?